PORTRAITS OF MEN

-These portraits of men – which represent a large proportion of portraits in the collections – adorn key spaces across the university, namely in The Grand Hall, where graduate ceremonies are held.
+These portraits of men – which represent a large proportion of portraits in the collections – adorn key spaces across the university, namely in The Great Hall, where graduate ceremonies are held.
 Rarely seen in mass outside this formal university context, the presentation of these portraits at Verge Gallery aims to create a space for questions of power, patriarchy and practices of portraiture and collection.

 Portraits by contemporary artists Vincent Namatjira, Cherine Fahd, Abdul Abdullah, Joan Ross and Shannon Field slice through the formal portraits, presenting alternate histories and stories.
 These artists examine what portraiture can mean in a contemporary landscape, resisting dominant narratives, providing personal and political portraits of men.

 This exhibition will be accompanied by two public programs, one will discuss the history of portraiture and the ways that technology has changed the accessibility of the portrait, the other will interrogate the collection and discuss the ways that histories and cultures are represented in institutional spaces.

 ROOMSHEET :: HERE

 July 15, 1-3pm : Discussion :: Reframing the Collection

 Matt Poll (Assistant Curator, Indigenous Heritage, Macleay Museum, Sydney University Museums), Joan Ross (Exhibiting Artist), more to be announced.

 How can we use art collections in a contemporary context?
 Can this inclusion of the archive or the collection in to a current framework act as a tool to subvert power structures that are evident in collections and the institutions that hold them?
 How can we at once recognise the context of the collection while moving toward new ways of framing history, culture and power?